 Not a Welcoming Church

-With that in mind, here are five tell-tale signs your church is geared to insiders, not outsiders, despite your best intentions.
+With that in mind, here are five tell-tale signs your church is geared to insiders, and is not a welcoming church, despite your best intentions.

 1. Long Announcements